milkbottledude/woodlands-jb_tracker/Documentation.md

 Fig 4.7: Heatmap showing correlation values between features, as well as between features and the two y-columns.

+A good rule of thumb I learned is that if the correlation value is < 0.3, there is no multicollinearity.
+As we can see, a large majority of the squares are whitish in colour with correlation values not surpassing 0.3.
+However, there are a few bad eggs here and there.

+- First off, the pale orange squares of value -0.47.
+Those show the correlation between 'hour_cos', an independent variable (x), and 'congestion_value_wdlands', a dependent variable (y).

+Since the correlation is not between two independent variables, there is no multicollinearity, so no cause for alarm.
+In fact, this is actually good news, it means the feature 'hour_cos' is a good indicator of the congestion condition on the road to woodlands.

+- Next, a

 *talk abt heatmap values*

 Now that I think about it, it seems quite a waste to not use the 'month' column.
 It should be providing a wealth of useful information to the model since its a good representation of the different seasons in a year, yet its increasing the mae and rmse.